 |Resolution||16 bit||12 bit||16 bit||13 bit||16 bit||24 bit|

 For a more in-depth look at vibration data loggers, I've rated my top 11 vibration data loggers which includes other competing products/customers.
+If you know you need wireless, check out a similar post highlighting wireless monitoring systems.
 Please don’t hesitate to reach out to us and ask which product we think will best meet your needs!

 If you'd like to learn a little more about various aspects in shock and vibration testing and analysis, download our free Shock & Vibration Testing Overview eBook.
 In there are some examples, background, and a ton of links to where you can learn more.